 The Take Away...

-If you can understand that pain is not harm, that emotions can affect pain, and that an aging back is a normal human phenomenon, then you can gradually alter your perception of your back pain and be one step closer to finding a solution for it.
+If you can understand that a sports medicine injuries like LBP and the pain that comes with is not harm, that emotions can affect pain, and that an aging back is a normal human phenomenon, then you can gradually alter your perception of your back pain and be one step closer to finding a solution for it.
 Without the brain, you wouldn’t feel the pain because the mind and the body are not separate entities.
 Pain IS real... but this real physical pain comes from your brain.
 The brain can also send pain-relieving signals just as it induces pain-producing signals.
 Changing your perception of your pain can change the physical

 feeling of pain.
 Understanding this is Step 1.
 Step 2 is taking massive action!
 If you continued to live the way you did, if you did not change a thing about your mindset or the way your body moves, then there is little to no chance that you will see improvement.